Italy's prison panettone offers sweet way to cut crime

 “This work makes a person feel they have value, you get satisfaction from it.
 You develop creativity,” said Davor, 49.
 “When you come in here you don’t feel like you’re in prison.”

-Of the roughly 800 detainees in Padua’s Due Palazzi prison, 150 are paid to work on such projects, which also include a call center and workshops making suitcases and bicycles.
+Of the roughly 800 detainees in Padua’s Due Palazzi prison, 150 are paid to work on such projects, which also include a call centre and workshops making suitcases and bicycles.

 The bakery’s signature delicacy is panettone, baked to a traditional recipe that takes 72 hours to make from a precise mixture of flour, butter, eggs and sugar that is enshrined in Italian law.